Spreads In Tarot – How Cards Are Used In Tarot

 What is the answer that the universe is trying to give to you for that query?

-So the single card spread is the basic and the most simple spreads of tarot.
+The single card spread is the basic and simplest spread of tarot.

 Two Card Spreads

-Here, we take two cards, or we tell the person to select either two cards from the tarot deck.
+In this spread, either we pick two cards, or the person chooses them from the tarot deck.

-Imagine if someone comes and asks you, “Will I get that job?”
+Imagine someone asking you, ‘Will I get that job?’

 Three Card Spreads

-Now, the next is spread is the three card spread.
+Now, the next spread is the three-card spread.

 Three card spread

-So in the three card spread, either you take, or you tell the person to take three cards from the deck.
+In a three-card spread, you select or ask the person to pick three cards from the deck.

 Generally, the first card represents the past, the second, present, and third future.

-If you want to ask about mind, body, and soul, then the first card tells about the mind, the second, about the body and the third the soul.
+For instance, when asking about mind, body, and soul, the first card represents the mind, the second the body, and the third the soul.

 More Interpretations of Three Card Spreads

-Another interpretation is that the first card represents a person’s situation.
+Another interpretation is that the first card represents a person’s situation, detailing their circumstances.

 The Five Card Spread